-Figure 1: Scheme and low-resolution structure of the mycobacterial ESX-5 translocon.
-For further details see: Beckham et at.
-(2017) Nature Microbiology.
+Figure 1: Scheme and high-resolution structure of the mycobacterial ESX-5 translocon.
+For further details see Beckham et al., Nature Microbiology 2017.

 Figure 2: Scheme of the peroxisomal translocation cycle (kindly provided by R. Erdmann).
 Structures of protein components and complexes of the peroxisomal translocation cycle, which have been determined by our group, are indicated by ribbons.

 The Wilmanns group aims to unravel the overall architecture of machineries for protein translocation across membranes and mechanisms of molecular elasticity, by employing an integrative structural biology approach complemented by functional experiments.

 We are investigating the overall structures of challenging protein complexes of biomedical relevance to address major research questions in the infection process of pathogenic bacteria but also in cancer, cardiology, and nephrology.
 To achieve these goals, we combine X-ray crystallography and single-particle cryo-electron microscopy and other complementary structural biology techniques.
 At the centre of our research interest is achieving an in-depth understanding of molecular translocation processes across membranes.
 A second research focus is to study how proteins react to external forces within the cell by means of molecular elasticity.